AyobomiOmojola/_TinkerTale_/README.md

 8. Access the live API documentation at ```http://127.0.0.1:8000/docs```

 # Authors
-ProAssist is developed and maintained by Ayo Omojola
+TinkerTale is developed and maintained by Ayo Omojola